AlecAivazis/redux-responsive/README.md

 # redux-responsive

+[![Build Status](https://travis-ci.org/AlecAivazis/redux-responsive.svg?branch=master)](https://travis-ci.org/AlecAivazis/redux-responsive)

 A redux reducer for managing the responsive state of your application.

-[![Build Status](https://travis-ci.org/AlecAivazis/redux-responsive.svg?branch=master)](https://travis-ci.org/AlecAivazis/redux-responsive)
+Documentation is hosted [here](https://alecaivazis.gitbooks.io/redux-responsive/content/).

 # Why Use a Flux Store for Responsive Behavior?